 Subsection (b) sets out the information that will be included in the administrative record, which will form the basis for the decision.
+This subsection has been modified in the final rule to remove redundancies and to make clear what the administrative record will consist of in cases in which additional proceedings under section 1641.10 or section 1641.21 are conducted.

 Subsection (c) notifies IPAs that the failure of the OIG to meet a time requirement does not preclude the OIG from taking the debarment, suspension or removal action.
+This subsection has been modified to allow the OIG limited discretion to waive a time requirement placed on the IPA by this rule.

 Subsection (d) sets forth the information that will be contained in the debarring official's decision.
 Among other things, this includes notifying the IPA that the decision will become a matter of public record.
 In the government wide system for suspension and debarment, the General Services Administration (GSA) is required to maintain and distribute a current list of all entities debarred or suspended by Federal agencies or by the General Accounting Office (GAO).
-Although we cannot include IPAs which the OIG debars on this GSA list, the OIG plans to maintain a list of debarred, suspended and removed IPAs, to distribute the list to recipients, and to maintain the list on the OIG website.
+Although we cannot include IPAs debarred by the OIG debars on this GSA list, the OIG plans to maintain a list of debarred, suspended and removed IPAs, to distribute the list to recipients, and to maintain the list on the OIG website.